 For the purposes of this setup, you are scoping to all users, but you can scope access based on owner tags, the same as you'd use tag scoping in other parts of SM.
 Keep in mind that this supports only owner tags, because Trusted Access is owner-based.

-After you are done setting these configurations, click "Apply changes", and your new config will appear in a table as seen below:
+After you are done setting these configurations, click Add, and your new configuration will appear in a table as seen below:

 Step 3: Provisioning Owner Access